Create and configure a package

 Schedule

 Schedule setup has its own builder with date ranges, per-day time slots, rates, peak pricing, and age-restricted windows.
-See Set a package schedule for the full walkthrough.
+See Set up your schedule and pricing for the full walkthrough.

 Assign Resource Category

 Click Edit on the Assign Resource Category card, then Add Item.
 Pick the resource category this package draws from — for a Bowling Reservation, that's your Bowling Lanes category.
-Most packages link to one category; you can add more if a package spans types.
+The Primary resource is required; add a row for each extra type if the package spans more than one (like a lane plus a party room).

 Activate the package